JakubSimon/RSA-algorithm/README.md

 Ready features:
 * Generate 768-bit long prime numbers
-* Generate public and private keys using the RSA Algorithim
+* Generate public and private keys using the RSA Algorithm
 * Encrypt pairs of signs using the RSA keys and ASCII
 * Possibility to upload a message to encrypt from _.txt_ file